wei1710/wei1710/README.md

 I got into software development because I wanted to understand what happens under the hood.

-I recently graduated with a Professional Bachelor's in Software Development.
-I'm currently working part-time at [CGN Software](https://www.cgn-software.dk/).
+I'm currently pursuing an MSc in Computer Science.
+I'm currently working part-time at [IT Minds](https://it-minds.dk/).

 My main tech stack is C#, .NET, and TypeScript.
 My favorite tools are Git, and Docker.